 How Can Fasting Fight Metabolic Syndrome?

-Metabolic syndrome is a collection of risk factors that increase the chances of developing heart disease and other health problems, such as Type 2 diabetes and stroke.
-The term “metabolic” is representative of the biochemical processes involved in the body’s natural functioning, including eating, creating energy and circulating oxygen-rich blood.
+Metabolic syndrome is a collection of risk factors that increase your risk of heart disease and other health problems, like type 2 diabetes and stroke.
+The term “metabolic” refers to the biochemical processes that are part of your body’s natural functioning; eating, energy creation, and the circulation of oxygen-rich blood.